Not-Baguette/Stidium/README.md

 - Install dependencies modules
 - remove the commented out encryptor, decryptor, and find_file function alongside the function call on the bottom for inserting to startup and sending via email (I heavily advice against removing the commented out tkinter attributes and configs)
 - Change the BTC address to your own (Unnecessary if you just want a preview)

+## More information (Nice to know basis)
+- `file header encryptor & decryptor.py` is another way to encrypt a file, instead of encrypting the whole file, it encrypts just the header.

+- This uses AES (Advanced Encryption Standard) algorithm to encrypt but I suggest you look at other algs like `RSA (Rivest-Shamir-Adleman)`, `Blowfish`, `Twofish`, `3DES (Triple DES)`, and `Serpent`.
+I might consider to move to Blowish or Twofish for it's speed but we'll see